From the Field

 BACK TO QUESTIONS

-How many major disasters has World Vision responded to?
+How many major disasters has World Vision responded to around the world?

-In 2021, World Vision responded to 72 major disasters and humanitarian emergencies around the world, assisting over 30 million people with life-saving aid and ongoing support.
+Globally, World Vision responded to 59 humanitarian emergencies in 52 countries, assisting over 27.7 million people with life-saving aid and ongoing support in 2022.

-Packets of bottled water are among hurricane relief supplies in Florida.
+Packets of bottled water are among Hurricane Ian relief supplies in Florida.

-Supplies from a World Vision warehouse are handed out by volunteers in Arcadia, Florida, to residents hard-hit by Hurricane Ian. (©2022 World Vision)
+In Arcadia, Florida, volunteers distributed supplies from a World Vision warehouse to residents hard-hit by Hurricane Ian in late September 2022. (©2022 World Vision)

 During and after a crisis, we provide food, water, hygiene, and other basic relief items, including clean-up supplies.
 We promote personal hygiene practices to guard against deadly disease outbreaks.
-Our child protection programs respond to urgent cases, such as children separated from their families, abuse, exploitation, and other forms of violence.
+World Vision’s child protection programs respond to urgent cases.
+Such cases include children separated from their families, abuse, exploitation, and other forms of violence.
 Our response also extends to cover health, nutrition, and education needs.

-Our goal is to support families not only in the immediate term, but also as they experience the arduous process of rebuilding their lives and livelihoods.
+Our goal is to support families in the immediate term and as they experience the arduous process of rebuilding their lives and livelihoods.
 With partners, World Vision works alongside communities to help families and children rebuild their homes and re-establish permanent housing; access sustainable clean water, food security, and a quality education; and regain livelihoods.

 BACK TO QUESTIONS

-How can I help people affected by Hurricane Ian and other disasters?
+How can I help people affected by disasters in the U.S. like Hurricane Ian?

-• Pray: Join us in prayer for people affected by Hurricane Ian and devastating storms.
+• Pray: Join us in prayer for people affected by devastating storms and emergencies.

 • Give: Your gift will help provide relief to people affected by disasters like Hurricane Ian.